pytorch/glow/docs/TensorLayout.md

 > For example, NCHW16c can describe a 5-D tensor of [batch_size, channel, height,
 > width, channel_block], in which channel_block=16 is a split of dimension channel.

 ### XLA

-XLA adds backend specific layout constraints.
+XLA adds backend-specific layout constraints.
 Their CPU backend requires constant arrays to be column major when all of their users are dot operations [^tl3].
 While Their GPU backend adds layout constraints on the cudnn custom-call instruction [^tl4].